Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 | JSON key | Value range | Description
 | --- | --- | --- |
-on | bool | On/Off state of the light
-bri | 0 to 255 | Brightness of the light.
+on | bool | On/Off state of the light.
+You can also use `"t"` instead of `true` or `false` to toggle. bri | 1 to 255 | Brightness of the light.
 If _on_ is `false`, contains last brightness when light was on (aka brightness when _on_ is set to true.
 Setting _bri_ to 0 is supported but it is recommended to use the range 1-255 and use `on: false` to turn off.
-The state response will never havethe value `0` for _bri_. transition | 0 to 255 | Duration of the crossfade between different colors/brightness levels.
-One unit is 100ms, so a value of `4` results in atransition of 400ms. tt | 0 to 255 | Similar to transition, but applies to just the current API call.
-Not included in state response. ps | -1 to 65535 | ID of currently set preset. `1~17~` can be used to iterate through presets 1-17.
+The state response will never havethe value `0` for _bri_. transition | 0 to 65535 | Duration of the crossfade between different colors/brightness levels.
+One unit is 100ms, so a value of `4` results in atransition of 400ms. tt | 0 to 65535 | Similar to transition, but applies to just the current API call.
+Not included in state response. ps | -1 to 250 | ID of currently set preset. `1~17~` can be used to iterate through presets 1-17, or `4~10~r` to select random preset between presets 4 and 10 (inclusive).
 ~~pss~~ | 0 to 65535 | Bitwise indication of preset slots (0 - vacant, 1 - written).
 Always 0 in 0.11.
 Not changable. _Removed as of v0.11.1_
-psave | 1 to 16 (250 in 0.11) | Save current light config to specified preset slot.
-Not included in state response. pl | -1 to 0 | ID of currently set playlist.
-For now, this sets the preset cycle feature, `-1` is off and `0` is on. nl.on | bool | Nightlight currently active nl.dur | 1 to 255 | Duration of nightlight in minutes
+psave | 1 to 250 (16 prior to 0.11) | Save current light config (state) to specified preset slot.
+Not included in state response. pl | -1 to 250 | ID of currently set playlist. _(read-olny)_
+pdel | 1 to 250 | Preset ID to delete.
+Not included in state response. nl.on | bool | Nightlight currently active
+nl.dur | 1 to 255 | Duration of nightlight in minutes
 ~~nl.fade~~ | bool | If `true`, the light will gradually dim over the course of the nightlight duration.
 If `false`, it will instantly turn to the target brightness once the duration has elapsed. _Removed in 0.13.0_ (use mode instead)